What are Quick Answers?

 Watch key moments

-The summary video shows all five participants describing their most recent experience watching broadcast news online.
+The summary video shows all five participants describing their most recent experience trying to perform your activity.

 We get this information from Question 3 below.
 We ask participants: “Describe your most recent experience [activity description]” and we record their comments as they explain their answers.